nicholaswmin/dyno/README.md

   onTick: ({ main, tasks, snapshots }) => {
     // log any of the provided timings,
     // or create custom ones (see below)
-    //
-    // this callback is run ~ 30 times per second
   }
 })
 ```